iamwo0/loading/README.md

 # Usage

-* First you show generate the cover box like this .
+* First you should generate the cover box like this .

         var str = '<div id="over" class="over"></div><div id="layout" class="layout"><img src="images/loading.gif"/></div>';

-* Then append this javascript string in you page site, you can append it anywhere you want .
+* Then append this javascript string into you page site, you can append it anywhere you want .

         $("body").append(str);